cansin/next-with-offline/README.md

 # @next-with-offline ![build](https://img.shields.io/travis/com/cansin/next-with-offline) ![license](https://img.shields.io/github/license/cansin/next-with-offline)

-Suit of libraries that enables you to have a Workbox, Next.js, and React based Progressive Web App with basic offline support.
+A suit of libraries that enables you to have a Workbox, Next.js, and React based Progressive Web App with basic offline support.

 - **[`@next-with-offline/next-plugin`](packages/next-plugin):** Next.js plugin for generating a Workbox.